Tenshō embassy: Embassy

 They were accompanied by two servants, their tutor and interpreter Diogo de Mesquita, and their mentor Valignano, who only accompanied them as far as Goa in Portuguese India, where he was to take up new responsibilities.
-On their way to Lisbon, where they arrived in August 1584, they spent nine months visiting the Portuguese territories of Macau, Kochi, Dubai, Madagascar and Goa.
-From Lisbon, the ambassadors went on to Madrid and then to Rome, which were the two main goals of their journey.
+They spent nine months visiting the Portuguese territories of Macau, Kochi, Madagascar and Goa on their way to Lisbon, where they arrived on 11 August 1584.
+From there, the ambassadors went on to Madrid and then to Rome, which were the two main goals of their journey.
 In Spain they visited Talavera de la Reina, Toledo, Madrid, where they met with Philip II who was king of Spain and Portugal.
-They visit El Escorial monastery, the Alcalá University, Murcia and Alicante.
+They visited El Escorial monastery, the Alcalá University, Murcia and Alicante.
 In Rome, Mancio Itō became an honorary citizen and taken into the ranks of European nobility with the title Cavaliere di Speron d'oro ("Knight of the Golden Spur").
 During their stay in Europe, they met with King Philip II of Spain, Francesco I de' Medici, Grand Duke of Tuscany, Pope Gregory XIII, and his successor Pope Sixtus V.

 The ambassadors arrived back in Japan on July 21, 1590.
 On their eight-year-long voyage they had been instructed to take notes.
 These notes provided the basis for the De Missione Legatorum Iaponensium ad Romanam Curiam ("The Mission of the Japanese Legates to the Roman Curia"), a Macau-based writing by Jesuit Duarte de Sande published in 1590.
 According to Derek Massarella, "Valignano conceived the idea of a book based on the boys’ travels, one that could also be used for teaching purposes in Jesuit colleges in Japan," but "despite its authors’ intentions," De Missione "made no lasting impact on Japanese perceptions of Europe.

 The four were subsequently ordained as the first Japanese Jesuit fathers by Alessandro Valignano.

 Mancio Itō died in Nagasaki on November 13, 1612.
 Martinho Hara was banished from Japan by the Tokugawa shogunate in 1614, and acted in Macau.
 He died in Macau on October 23, 1629.
 Miguel Chijiwa left the Society of Jesus before 1601, and died in Nagasaki on January 23, 1633.
 Although he is generally believed to have abandoned Christianity, the discovery of what appear to be rosary beads in his grave in 2017 place this in some doubt.
 Julião Nakaura was caught by the Tokugawa shogunate, and died a martyr by torture in Nagasaki on November 21, 1633.
 He was beatified on November 24, 2008.